DizonCordero/javascript-beginners-curriculum/README.md

 [Eloquent Javascript Chapter 2 - Program Structure](http://eloquentjavascript.net/02_program_structure.html) (part of this spills over to the next Code School lesson)

-Code School normally costs $29/month, but follow [this link to get your first month for only $9](http://mbsy.co/cNwqQ).
-It's an affiliate link that I have from the site.
-I don't believe I get any sort of kickback unless you subscribe past the first month, and without it I would have pulled someone else's affiliate link off the internet.
-I think it's a fantastic program and it really helped me get pretty far when I was just starting out.
+A Code School subscription runs $29/month.
+It helped me get pretty far when I was just starting out, and I heavily recommend it.

 ## <a id="loops"></a>Loops, Conditionals, Basic Data Structures